sochez89/Flexisaf_intenship_project/README.md

-# todoAppWithSpringBoot
+# Environment setup
-This is implementation of Todo app.
-The involved data base setup using postgres and implementation of add, delete, edit
+This is spring boot application set up using maven build tool